 While in Ephesus, you can check out many historic gates and temples, but the most impressive ones are definitely the Temple of Artemis and the Library of Celsus.
 But if you enter Ephesus from the south entrance, you will see its world-famous theatre.
-This theatre not only witnessed the history but also hosted many amazing performances by Elton John, Ray Charles, Jethro Tull and many more!
+This theatre not only witnessed history but also hosted many amazing performances by Elton John, Ray Charles, Jethro Tull, and many more!

 Day 6 and 7 – Bodrum

 With its pure white buildings with Saxon blue doors, its amazing seacoast, and gorgeous bougainvillea flowers, Bodrum is definitely a must-visit city!
 This old fishing town is located on the coast of the astoundingly clear blue waters of the Aegean Sea and also hosts the ancient city of Halicarnassus, which is said to be one of the Seven Wonders of the Ancient World!

 The Mausoleum at Halicarnassus has an ancient tomb, which was built between 353 and 350 BC!
 Here, you can also check out the Myndos Gate, which was built under the reign of King Mausolus.
 This gate witnessed the greatest battles during the siege of the city by Alexander the Great.